microchip-pic-avr-examples/pic18f47q10-crc-with-memory-scanner/README.md

 * Set RE0 as output pin using pin Manager: Grid View.
 LED is connected to pin RE0.
 * Select RD0 as EUSART2: TX2 output.
-* RB7 used for RX2 and RA4 used for T0CKI can be deselected.
+* RB7 used for RX2.

 ![pin_manager_grid](images/pin_manager_grid.png)

 Figure 10: Pin Manager: Grid View

-Add custom name to the RE0 output pin as LED, using Project Resources → System → Pin Manager.
+Add custom name to the RE0 output pin as LED, using Project Resources → System → Pins.
 Check the "Start High" check box for LED pin RE0 for turning off the LED.

 ![pin_manager](images/pin_manager.png)